Karin Pfeiffer-Robinson

 My Ideal Client

-I honor who you are, wherever you are on your healing journey, and I am committed to providing a safe space where you can be understood and supported in that journey.
+I honor who you are.
+I'm committed to providing a safe space where you can be understood and supported as you explore your experiences and change in helpful ways.
 I am especially passionate about working with clients who are in their late teens and early 20's, a time of life that brings a lot of challenges as well as a chance for a great deal of discovery and growth.
 That said, I enjoy working with clients who are going through significant changes in their lives, at any age.

 My Approach to Helping

-I graduated with an M.A. in Professional Mental Health Counseling from Lewis & Clark College and I am a National Certified Counselor (NCC).
+I graduated with an M.A. in Professional Mental Health Counseling from Lewis & Clark College.
 Prior to becoming a mental health counselor, I worked with Latina women and their children as a case manager in a transitional housing program as well as with Latinx farmers, both in Paraguay and in the Portland Metro area.
 My approach is guided by relational cultural theory, attachment theory, and ecotherapy.
 These philosophies recognize that each person is part of larger social, cultural, and environmental contexts that influence and impact them greatly.
-I also utilize somatic therapy, parts work, EMDR, and mindful self-compassion in my work with clients.
+I utilize somatic therapy, parts work, EMDR, and mindful self-compassion in my work with clients.
 More important than a specific theory or approach, for counseling to be effective it is essential that you feel respected, safe, and understood by your therapist.
 I offer free 20-minute initial consultations for anyone interested in becoming a client, to see if this would be a good fit.

 My Values as a Therapist